Install LAMP Stack on CentOS 8

 The LAMP stack is generally used for developing and deploying dynamic PHP applications such as WordPress, Laravel, and Drupal.

-In this series, we’ll cover how to install Apache, generate a free Let’s Encrypt SSL certificate, install, and secure MySQL and install PHP 7.
+In this series, we’ll cover how to install Apache, generate a free Let’s Encrypt SSL certificate, install and secure MySQL, and install PHP 7.

 If you are in a hurry and don’t want to read more detailed documentation, you can install LAMP Stack on your CentOS 8 server by following our Quickstart section.

-Install LEMP Stack on CentOS 8 [Quickstart]
+Install LAMP Stack on CentOS 8 [Quickstart]

 This quickstart shows the basic steps required to get a LAMP stack installed on a CentOS 8 server.